Digital-Loop/vagrant-dawis/README.md

 sudo pipenv install
 ```

-* in the VM: Activate this project's virtualenv and run the first time Dawis manually
+* in the VM: Run the Celery worker for the dawis project

 ```shell
 pipenv run python3.8 dawis.py -A dawis worker -l info -B